Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 The Beach Trail leads down to the sand, but I don’t recommend the steep return climb with younger kids.
 You can also join a free guided walk on weekends and holidays to learn about the local ecosystem.

-Tickets & Passes: $10–25 per vehicle (based on lot and day of week)
+Time: 2-3 hours · Tickets: $10–25 per vehicle (based on lot and day of week) · Read More: Guide to Torrey Pines State Natural Reserve

 Focused on No-Cost Activities?
 I Have a Guide for That.

-Learn more about free things to do in San Diego with kids including hidden gems, wildlife experiences, and beaches.
+Learn more about free things to do in San Diego with kids, including hidden gems, wildlife experiences, and beaches.

 33. Petco Park Baseball Game and Tour